 ScanSource (SCSC) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the technology products distributor had gained 0.98% over the past month, outpacing the Industrial Products sector's loss of 3.3% and the S&P 500's gain of 0.39% in that time.
+Coming into today, shares of the technology products distributor had gained 2.22% in the past month.
+In that same time, the Industrial Products sector lost 2.2%, while the S&P 500 gained 0.87%.

-Wall Street will be looking for positivity from ScanSource as it approaches its next earnings report date.
-The company is expected to report EPS of $0.83, up 27.69% from the prior-year quarter.
+ScanSource will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect ScanSource to post earnings of $0.83 per share.
+This would mark year-over-year growth of 27.69%.
 Meanwhile, our latest consensus estimate is calling for revenue of $836.8 million, up 3.19% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $3.26 per share and revenue of $3.34 billion, which would represent changes of +18.98% and +5.06%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.26 per share and revenue of $3.34 billion.
+These totals would mark changes of +18.98% and +5.06%, respectively, from last year.

 Investors should also note any recent changes to analyst estimates for ScanSource.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 ScanSource is holding a Zacks Rank of #2 (Buy) right now.

-Digging into valuation, ScanSource currently has a Forward P/E ratio of 10.47.
-Its industry sports an average Forward P/E of 21.35, so we one might conclude that ScanSource is trading at a discount comparatively.
+Valuation is also important, so investors should note that ScanSource has a Forward P/E ratio of 10.6 right now.
+Its industry sports an average Forward P/E of 21.59, so we one might conclude that ScanSource is trading at a discount comparatively.

 To follow SCSC in the coming trading sessions, be sure to utilize Zacks.com.